nens/threedi-docs/source/a_releasenotes.rst

 Release notes
 =============

-**Tuesday the 22nd of May 2018 the 3Di web interface will be unavailable between 8.00 AM and 12.00 AM (CEST).**
+**Monday the 28th of May 2018 the 3Di web interface will be unavailable between 8.00 AM and 12.00 AM (CEST).**

-The next 3Di releases are planned on the 22nd of May 2018 and at the end of the summer.
+The next 3Di releases are planned on the 28th of May 2018 and at the end of the summer.
 Below you can find the release notes.

 Release 3Di – Spring Release 2018
 +++++++++++++++++++++++++++++++++++++

-On Tuesday the 22nd of May 2018 the latest version of 3Di will be released.
+On Monday the 28th of May 2018 the latest version of 3Di will be released.
 This is a so-called major release.
 The past months, the team included groundwater in 3Di.
 In close collaboration with Prof. Stelling and in association with Deltares, we extended 3Di to a two-layer system to be able to compute the interaction between surface water and groundwater.
 A more elaborate explanation about the new features can be found in the 3Di documentation (https://docs.3di.lizard.net).

 Some other changes:

 LiveSite
 ^^^^^^^^^^^^^^^^
-Some of the visualisations in the LiveSite are improved.
+Some of the visualizations in the LiveSite are improved.
 For example, the levees and breach locations are much better visible.
 Also, more information about the computational grid becomes available, such as the deepest point in the cell, the IDs and the levee heights.

 Application Programming Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^